steelstring94/pug-asset-loader/README.md

 - `root: String`:  Resource root of your dependent files.
 For example, if in your Pug you have `img(src="pal(images/image.jpg)")` and that path is `/src/images/image.jpg` relative to the root of your project, then you should set this option to `./src` (so relative to the location of `webpack.config.js`).
 Trailing slash will be added automatically if not present.

-If you do not set this option, the resource root will be assumed to be a sub-directory of the location of whatever Pug file is presently being processed.
+  - If you do not set this option, the resource root will be assumed to be a sub-directory of the location of whatever Pug file is presently being processed.
 Unless you have a very peculiar (and probably inefficient) organization of your project, this is virtually guaranteed to cause you problems, so it's advised you ensure to explicitly set a resource root.

+- `funcName: String`:  Custom name for the pseudo-function.  `pal()` by default.
+Do not include the parentheses with this.
+So for example, if you want the function to be `load()`, set this option to just "load"

 - `outputPath: String`:  Custom path with which to replace the `pal()` calls.
 Does not affect where the loaded files are output.
 Trailing slash will be added automatically if not present.
 If unspecified, path will not be changed.